 A Pain Exposure Protocol

-Move patients from fear and avoidance to awareness and acceptance using experiential exercises, movement, and values.
+Move patients from fear and avoidance to awareness and acceptance using experiential exercises, movement, and values-based living.

 Pain itself has no behavior.
 What we call pain is mostly resistance and avoidance behavior of pain.
 In this 5-week online course, you will learn how to perform a behavior analysis on the Lifeline, identify pain resistance and patterns of reactions/avoidance.
 ACT processes such as acceptance (exposure), defusion and self-as-context will be applied to help your clients openly and non-judgmentally approach and explore the pain phenomena.
 People with chronic pain need to be able to take the perspective of a curious researcher of their pain.
 Practicing ‘self as context’ is probably one of the most effective ways to ‘control’ the pain experience.
 This is a hand’s on course full of practical tools and experiential exercises you can begin to use in your practice right away.
 Be ready to study your own pain and experience new ways to open up, explore, and gain ‘control’ in a whole different way.
 The techniques in this course are used as a first step before graded exposure and/or graded activity and easily implemented into both mental health and physical medicine practice.